netnn/Website-Analysis-API/README.md

      Utilizes [Playwright](https://playwright.dev) to navigate the website and verify that all resources (CSS, JS, images) load correctly.
 Any broken requests (non-200 status codes) are logged into a CSV file for further analysis.

 2. **API Data Retrieval and Validation**
-   - **Data Fetching:**
+- **posts_api.py**
-     Retrieves a list of posts from [JSONPlaceholder](https://jsonplaceholder.typicode.com/posts).
+  Contains the API data fetching logic and helper function.

+   - **API_URL** : The endpoint URL is stored in a variable, making it easy to update if needed.
+   - **validate_json_response(response)**: Checks if the response contains JSON data by verifying the Content-Type header.
+Raises a ValueError if the response is not JSON.
+   - **fetch_posts()**: Fetches posts from the API, validates the response using validate_json_response, and returns the JSON data.
-   - **Data Validation:**
+- **test_posts_api.py**
+   Contains the pytest-based test cases.

+   - Uses fetch_posts() from posts_api.py to retrieve data.
-     Uses [pytest](https://docs.pytest.org) to validate that each post has:
+   - Validates that each post has:
-     - A numeric `userId`.
+      - A numeric userId.
-     - A non-empty `title`.
+      - A non-empty title.
-     - A non-empty `body`.
+      - A non-empty body.

-     Each post is treated as an individual test case, and detailed error messages are provided for any failures.
+     Each post is treated as an individual test case with detailed error messages for any validation failures.

 ## Repository Structure

+- **posts_api.py**
+  Contains the API data fetching logic and helper function.

 - **test_posts_api.py**
   Script for fetching and validating API data using pytest.